No, Starbucks is not going cashless at all locations

 According to a news report from The Telegraph & Argus, a daily newspaper in West Yorkshire, England, a sign with the same text as what was seen in the viral photo about going cashless was spotted outside a Starbucks store in the city of Bradford.

 In 2018, one Seattle Starbucks refused to accept cash as part of a test program to see how customers reacted to the cashless system.
 The program was set to last about two weeks, according to a report.
-The store was located at Seattle’s Russell Investments Center and is no longer open.
+The store was located at Seattle’s Russell Investments Center and is no longer open (the closing was unrelated to the cashless test).

 The Starbucks website says there are multiple ways someone can pay at their stores – and cash is listed as an option.
 Accepted methods of payment include: